Disruption reported at Glasgow Airport following taxi fire in car park

 "There was no disruption to the terminal building."

-This morning, Greatest Hits Radio for Glasgow and the West reports that the drop-off area is currently closed following the fire.
+Reports from Greatest Hits Radio for Glasgow and the West this morning suggested that the drop-off area had been closed.

 Why are you making commenting on The Herald only available to subscribers?